earchibong/devops_projects/kubernetes_02.md

 <br>

-## Create A Kubernetes Cluster ON AWS EKS
+## Create A Kubernetes Cluster On AWS EKS
 find out more about AWS EKS <a href="https://www.youtube.com/watch?v=p6xDCz00TxU">here</a>

 - install `eksctl` on mac